 Melrose Red and slightly sweet with a lingering aromatic flavor.
 This is the state apple of Ohio.
 Mid- to late September.

 Mollie's Delicious Sweet with a unique fruit candy flavor.
 A unique and fun flavor; you have to taste it to believe it!
 Not related at all to Red Delicious.

 Monolith Medium sized.
 Green undercolor with a bright splash of red (which may cover most of the apple in some individuals).
 Don't let that red color fool you - this is an apple that'll bite you back!
 Very tart and intense, yet with lots of great flavor, these apples really have some zing.
 It has a great crunch and is quite juicy.
 This variety is from our own apple breeding program.
 We developed them back when we were in college (they actually lived in our apartment for awhile!).
 Late August.

-Mother Sweet-tart and richly aromatic, with a lingering, wonderful finish to complete your fresh eating experience.
+Mother Sweet-tart and richly aromatic, with a lingering, wonderful finish like the finest wines.

 Myer's Royal Limbertwig

 Newton Pippin Medium sized, yellow-green with speckles and some russet.
 Has a handsome rustic appearance.
 Moderately tart with a complex fruity flavor.
 It is an antique variety also known as Albermarle Pippin.
 In the 1800s it was the most popular apple in the Mid-Atlantic region.
 Late October.

 Nova (aka Nova-ez-gro): On the small side, and green with pink or orange blush.
 Slightly tart, but with a unique fruity flavor.
 Delicate skin and flesh texture which makes a nice apple for the lunchbox or a mid-afternoon snack.
 Late August.